poonesh/custom-terraform-provider/README.md

 ## Provider

-The provider will parse and interpret terraform code, and call the client methods appropritately.
-Under the hood, the terraform provider also manages the state file.
+The provider works alongside terraform core to parse and interpret terraform code, and call the client methods appropritately.
+Under the hood, terraform core also manages the state file.

 ## Example Terraform Code